A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200: Results and discussion

 \section{Results and discussion}

-We summarize our results for annihilation cross section for different channels in plots shown Figs.~\ref{fig:11}--\ref{fig:9} comparing limits, obtained using methods A and B, with other experiments.
+We summarize our results for annihilation cross section for different channels in plots shown in Figs.~\ref{fig:11}--\ref{fig:9} comparing limits, obtained using methods A and B, with other experiments.
 Firstly, we have obtained the consistent results of both analyses.
-In Fig.~\ref{fig:11} the upper limits at 90\% CL on annihilation cross sections of a DM particle into five particular channels obtained with cone half-angle analysis (dashed lines) and with the method of maximum likelihood ratio (solid lines) are shown.
-Somewhat stronger upper limits are obtained with likelihood analysis for most of the chosen dark matter masses and annihilation channels.
+In Fig.~\ref{fig:11} the upper limits at 90\% CL on the annihilation cross sections of a DM particle for five particular channels obtained with the cone half-angle analysis (dashed lines) and with the method of maximum likelihood ratio (solid lines) are shown.
+Somewhat stronger upper limits are obtained with the likelihood analysis for most of the chosen dark matter masses and annihilation channels.

-We run pseudo-experiments with expected background only distribution to estimate the NT200 sensitivity to a DM signal in the GC from annihilation for opposite cases of soft $b\bar{b}$ and hard $\nu\bar{\nu}$ neutrino spectra.
-Expected sensitivities at 90\% CL are presented in Fig.~\ref{fig:7} together with the upper limits obtained by method {\it B}.
+We run pseudo-experiments with expected background only distribution to estimate the NT200 sensitivity to the DM signal in the GC direction for the opposite cases of soft $b\bar{b}$ and hard $\nu\bar{\nu}$ neutrino spectra.
+The expected sensitivities at 90\% CL are presented in Fig.~\ref{fig:7} together with the upper limits obtained by method {\it B}.

 Colored bands in these Figures represent 68\% (red) and 95\% (blue) quantiles.
-The observed upper limits are weaker as compared to the mean values of the sensitivity, because of a small excess of events in the direction towards the GC.
-This excess can be attributed to a statistical fluctuation of the background only expectation within less than 2$\sigma$ level.
-Calculating TS of this excess under background only hypothesis we find values $5.8-6.6$ without any systematic errors depending on annihilation channels.
-Inclusion of experimental and theoretical systematic uncertainties (but not from astrophysics) results in decrease of these values to $1.4-1.6$.
+The observed upper limits are weaker as compared to the mean values of the sensitivity, because of a small excess of events in the direction towards the GC which will be discussed later in the Section.

-Neutrino telescopes are most sensitive to pure neutrino annihilation channels.
+Neutrino telescopes are most sensitive to the pure neutrino annihilation channels.
 In Fig.~\ref{fig:8}

 we show the NT200 results (red line) for $\nu\bar{\nu}$ channel along with the limits on the dark matter annihilations in the GC from other neutrino experiments, the ANTARES~\cite{Adrian-Martinez:2015wey}, IceCube\cite{Aartsen:2015xej}, Super-Kamiokande~\cite{Frankiewicz:2015zma}.
 We see that in accordance with the reconstruction efficiency for sub-TeV neutrinos the NT200 upper limits obtained for $\nu\bar{\nu}$ channel are weaker for smaller masses of the dark matter particles than those in the range of masses above TeV scale.
 In the latter case, they are comparable with the limits from the IceCube (analysis based on the contained events) and the Super-Kamiokande.
 Obviously, the low energy part of neutrino events, which are upgoing through the NT200, is difficult to distinguish from the background of atmospheric muons and it is strongly rejected by the quality cuts.